catseye/The-Dossier/article/A Basic Theory of Video Games.md

-1.2 million times per second is a lot of times per second to do anything, and while it's not too difficult to pack this many changes into an analog TV signal, if you wanted a computer to generate this signal, it would really help matters if it had some dedicated hardware for it.
-You'd use up a lot of cycles if you were to task the CPU with controlling every pixel individually.
+1.2 million times per second is a lot of times per second to do anything, and while it's not too difficult to pack this many changes into an analog TV signal, if you wanted a *computer* to generate this signal, it would really help matters if it had some dedicated hardware to do that, because you'd use up a lot of cycles if you were to task the CPU with controlling every pixel individually.

+So early computers, or at least the kind inside video arcade games and home units that were meant to be hooked up to TVs, often had a significant amount of their electronics dedicated to the problem of generating the video display.

 In fact, to appreciate how video-oriented the early computers were, consider that the Commodore 64's clock speed in North America was 1.023 MHz.
 Why such a weird number, especially when the CPU was capable of 2 MHz?
 Because the clock was being used to generate the video signal, which had to match the NTSC standard, and 1.023 MHz, when divided in the right way, does that.
-(The following generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.)
+(Following generations of computers used dedicated video clocks in their video circuitry to allow the CPU and the video to run at independent rates.)

 Either way, we have this dedicated video display circuitry which can generate a video signal without taking up any of the CPU's time.
 How does it generate the display?
-There were many possible tricks it could use, but the basic idea is that there is a chunk of RAM dedicated to holding a representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or colour, but we'll just ignore such fancy complications for this.)
+There were many possible tricks it could use, but the basic idea is that there is a chunk of RAM dedicated to holding a representation of the display — the "video RAM" — and this circuitry reads it and derives the signal that will modulate the beam which will make the various points on the screen either bright or dark (or different colours, but we can ignore that complication for our purposes).  [(Footnote 3)](#footnote-3)

-The contents of this RAM are relatively persistent — the video circuitry just reads it over and over and generate the frames from it over and over and if nothing changes the contents of the RAM, the frames don't change either and the picture looks still.
-And a program (running on the CPU) only has to write a different value to one of the bytes of RAM, and that part of the screen will look different on the next frame.
+The contents of the video RAM are relatively persistent — the video circuitry just reads it over and over and generate the frames from it over and over and if nothing changes the contents of the video RAM, the frames don't change either and the picture looks still.
+And a program (running on the CPU) only has to write a different value to one of the bytes of RAM, and the part(s) of the screen that correspond to that byte will look different when the next frame is drawn.

 Vertical blanking interval
 --------------------------